sumcoinlabs/sum-docker-client/README.md

-# Litecoin Docker container
+# Sumcoin Docker container

-A Docker container running [Litecoin][litecoin] as a service and exposing the REST API.
+A Docker container running [Sumcoin][sumcoin] as a service and exposing the REST API.

 ## Prerequisites